 King of France between 1589 and 1610, Henri IV survived 12 assassination attempts before his assassination in 1610.
 Husband to Catherine de Medici, he was responsible to many important changes in Paris; including great additions to the Louvre Palace and the construction of Pont Neuf, thus connecting the left and right banks of the Seine.

 Henri IV was also one of the first French Kings to finance expeditions which would later claim French Canada.
 One of the other major players in

 Up to 11 million people visit the forest every year.
 So integral is it to French history that it is now a protected National Park.
 Originally intended as Royal Hunting Grounds, the forest surrounds dozens of nearby villages and hamlets.

 For those looking to escape the crowds of Paris, there is no better day trip from the City of Light than that of Fontainebleau.
-From Paris, it couldn’t be easier to take the RER A from Gare de Lyons.
 The journey takes about 50 minutes.
 From there, it’s a pleasant walk through woodland and the town to reach Fontainebleau itself.

 The best time to visit the French Château is probably late spring or early autumn (i.e. the European Shoulder season) when the crowds are at their fewest but you’ll still benefit from improved weather and later opening times.
 And while Fontainebleau is never as busy as Versailles, it can get a little busier during the summer months rather than at other points of the year.